*Individual results may vary

 How Painful Is The Procedure?

-For a mommy makeover, liposuction may be performed in the abdominal area, the thighs, back, backs of the arms, or bra area.
+For a mommy makeover, liposuction may be performed in the abdominal area, the thighs, the back, the back of the arms, or the bra area.
 Wherever liposuction removes excess fat, you may experience soreness and tenderness.
 The operative areas will also likely be swollen and bruised.

 Patient comfort is paramount in the mommy makeover process.
 Our patients manage the mild to moderate side effects of surgery with prescription pain medication for a few days, followed by over-the-counter medication as needed.